SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/04-Summary.md

 ## In the next lesson you will learn:

-- What Is a String?
+- What is a String

 - Manipulating Strings